General Dynamics F-111 Aardvark: US Air Force

 F-111s participated in the Gulf War (Operation Desert Storm) in 1991.
-During Desert Storm, F-111Fs completed 3.2 successful strike missions for every unsuccessful one, better than any other U.S. strike aircraft used in the operation.
+During Desert Storm, F-111Fs completed 3.2 successful strike missions for every unsuccessful one, better than any other US strike aircraft used in the operation.
 The group of 66 F-111Fs dropped almost 80% of the war's laser-guided bombs, including the penetrating bunker-buster GBU-28.
 Eighteen F-111Es were also deployed during the operation.
-The F-111s were credited with destroying more than 1,500 Iraqi tanks and armored vehicles.
+The US Air Force credited F-111s with destroying more than 1,500 Iraqi tanks and armored vehicles.
 Their use in the anti-armor role was dubbed "tank plinking".

-Expensive to operate—Crandall said that the aircraft "was nine percent of Tactical Air Command's fleet but ate up a whopping 25 percent of the maintenance budget"—the F-111 was in service with the USAF from 1967 through 1998.
-The FB-111s were operated by Strategic Air Command from 1969 before conversion to F-111G and transferred to Air Combat Command (ACC) until their retirement in 1993.
+Though expensive to operate (Crandall said that the aircraft "was nine percent of Tactical Air Command's fleet, but ate up a whopping 25 percent of the maintenance budget"), the F-111 was in service with the USAF from 1967 through 1998.
+The FB-111s were operated by SAC from 1969 before conversion to F-111G and transferred to Air Combat Command until their retirement in 1993.
 At a ceremony marking the F-111's USAF retirement, on 27 July 1996, it was officially named Aardvark, its long-standing unofficial name.
-The USAF retired the EF-111 electronic warfare variant in 1998.
+The USAF retired the EF-111 electronic-warfare variant in 1998.